What is home emergency cover?

 What happens if I can’t live in my property because of an emergency?

-The policy will cover either loss of rent (if your property is let to tenants) or the cost of the alternative accommodation for yourself and other residents.
+The main HomeProtect policy will cover either loss of rent (if your property is let to tenants) or the cost of the alternative accommodation for yourself and other residents if your home is unhabitable for prolonged periods.

-Please check your Policy Schedule for the maximum amount you can claim for.
+Please check your Policy Booklet for the maximum amount you can claim for.

 Can I use my own plumber, builder or electrician to repair the fault/damage?